ibm-cloud-docs/cis/deploy-rule-sets.md

 {{site.data.keyword.attribute-definition-list}}

-# Deploying rulesets
+# Deploying managed rulesets
 {: #deploying-rule-sets}

-You can deploy rulesets at the zone or instance level by using the CLI or API.
+You can deploy managed rulesets at the zone or instance level by using the CLI or API.
 {: shortdesc}

+You can always deploy a managed ruleset with customized behavior (changes executed in addition to the default configuration) by overriding it.
+For more information, refer to [Overriding rulesets](/docs/cis?topic=cis-overriding-rulesets&interface=cli).
+{: tip}

 ## Deployment workflow
 {: #deployment-workflow}